harrydowning/serl/docs/source/user_guide/lang_config.rst

   code:
     non-terminal: # functionality for production

-For non-terminals with multiple productions the same applies but the list elements also correspond.
+For multiple :term:`productions <grammar production>` with the same non-terminal head, the list elements also correspond.

 :Example: